What are the biggest mistakes that people make with their estate planning?

 Both mistakes can be equally damaging.

 For the most part, my recommendation for clients is that you should have a Will if you have over $25K in assets, regardless of the form those assets take (cash, retirement, home equity, investments, etc.).
-Other factors enter the equation, and I discuss those other factors in my SPS Sessions.
+Other factors enter the equation, and I discuss those other factors in my Strategic Planning Sessions.

-But why is a Will or an Estate Plan even necessary, if you don’t have a lot of assets?
+Why is a Will or an Estate Plan even necessary, if you don’t have a lot of assets?
 If you have a minute, I’ll tell you a story.
 It won’t take long.

 Let me paint you a picture, of a case I am working on right now.

 A client, who we will call Marie, was married for 45 years but her spouse, unfortunately, passed on.
 She has four kids, who are grown and have their own lives.
 Three of them moved away to other states due to their careers and families.
 One of them stayed.
 We will call him Jacob.

 As Marie gets older, her memory is not the same as it once was.
 That’s normal, right?
 To some degree, yes, it is.
 But then, over time, it gets worse.
 And worse.
 Some days are good – Marie knows what is going on and can take care of herself.
 Other days are not so good, and Marie doesn’t always remember what she did yesterday, or even what year it is.

 For 5.8 million Americans, these are the first signs of Alzheimer’s or dementia, which can strike at any age.
 As Marie’s symptoms worsen, she needs more and more help.
 First with small things like paying bills and getting to appointments.
 Then, more things like cooking, cleaning, and hygiene.
 With each passing day-week-month, she needs more and more care and helps with daily activities.
 She doesn’t have much money, especially since her husband passed away since she is now receiving much less per month in social security.
 Marie hasn’t done any estate planning.
 Why bother now?